Some housekeeping: Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 An old Doornfontein cottage was converted into an experimental theatre called Arena Theatre on the corner of St. Augustine (25) and Louisa Streets.
 It was run by PACT.

 The first moving pictures based on Edison’s Kinetoscope were shown at the Grand National Hotel on April 4 1895.
-Henwoods Arcade between Pritchard and President Street soon followed.
+Henwood’s Arcade between Pritchard and President Street soon followed.
 The Apollo Theatre at 39 Pritchard Street showed moving pictures from December 1908.

 Most of these buildings are long gone.
-With the introduction of television to South Africa in 1976 and video in the early 1980s, the numbers dropped and many were demolished or converted.
-The ones I know of that are still standing but converted are Gem Theatre in Kensington (been to a few live gigs there), Valley Bioscope in Bertrams became a synagogue and is now a private home, Scala in Melville (used by Red Pepper TV Productions), Piccadilly in Yeoville, Ascot in Turffontein (now a church), Lake in Parkview (converted into a 2nd hand book and antique market), King Cinema in Alexandra and Majestic, Avalon and Lyric in Fordsburg (Majestic is still in the use but the other two have been converted) and the Good Hope 2 in town.
-Jeppe Theatre building is still there as is the Alhambra which I’m told is used as storage by Peter Thorien who bought it in the 1980s.
-The Royal Cinerama in Orange Grove (which still stands) became a TV studio in the 80s run by Trillion.
-I remember being in the audience of a primary school TV quiz show in 84 or 85 (where I met Julia Jade Aston of Cafe Society fame when she was still with the group Working Girls).
-Sometime in the late 90s I played at a Le Club reunion there when it was known as Warhols (see scathing review below.
-Yes, that’s me behind the decks in the Glastonbury t-shirt )
+With the introduction of television to South Africa in 1976 and home video in the early 1980s, the numbers dropped and many were demolished or converted.
+The ones I know of that are still standing but converted are Gem Theatre in Kensington (been to a few live gigs there), Valley Bioscope in Bertrams became a synagogue and is now a private home, Scala in Melville (used by Red Pepper TV Productions), Piccadilly in Yeoville, Ascot in Turffontein (now a church), Lake in Parkview (converted into a second-hand book and antique market), King Cinema in Alexandra and Majestic, Avalon and Lyric in Fordsburg (Majestic is still in the use but the other two have been converted) and the Good Hope 2 in town.
+Eyethu Theatre in Soweto is now a lifestyle and conference centre.
+Jeppe Theatre building is still there as is the Alhambra which is now a theatre again.
+The buildings that housed Cinema International in Hillbrow and Mon Cine in Bree street are also still standing.

 The Civic and Wits Theatre are still going as is the Alexander Theatre (which is also used for non-theatrical events).
 Victory Theatre (built just before WWI and known as Grove Kinema until after WW2) closed in the early 1980s although it still hosted a few productions before it was rebuilt in the 2000s by new owner Joe Theron.
 Italo Bernicchi ran the theatre for 35 years before it closed.